MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 However, there are certain scenarios where this may not be the case:

-1. **Multi-tenant company deployments,** i.e., a company has a multi-tenant configuration across different organizations or business units.
+1. **Multi-tenant company deployments** - a company has a multi-tenant configuration across different organizations or business units.
 [Learn more about this scenario.](multi-tenant-deployment.md)

-1. **Vendors and contractors use Remote Assist,** i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
+2. **Vendors and contractors use Remote Assist** - a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
 This document focuses on this scenario.

 > [!Note] This document describes technical steps to enable this scenario.
 However, additional licensing configuration may be required.
 To appropriately license vendors and contractors to use Remote Assist, please contact your Microsoft sales representative.